Should You Be a Solo Artist or Band Member?

 If you are a vocalist with a band, you can start your own channel on YouTube and upload covers or original material.

 On the other hand, you can be a great session drummer and start your own trio or band.
-There are many examples of famous session musicians who also have an extraordinary solo career.
+There are many examples of famous session musicians who also have extraordinary solo careers.

 However, at some point, the two paths may clash and you will have to prioritize one over the other.